syncsynchalt/mutato/README.md

 mills
 -----

-Mills are a set of (typically) 2^n cells, each with a possible value of 0-7.
+Mills are a set of 65536 cells, each with a possible value of 0-7.

+Mill size can be changed with the -millsize flag.

 code mill
 ---------